 If you select to append using unique identifiers, you need to complete one more step using the wizard!

-4. Append - Select one unique identifier for each source
+4. Append - Select unique identifier

 If you select to append based on a unique identifier, you will need to select the identifier in each of the sources.
 If the identifier is unique and can be matched, the sources will append and once the append process is complete you will be taken back to the browse area.